-Title I-C, III-A and IV-B Though possible in theory, equitable services will be rare in these Title programs.
-I-C: There is only one (1) known child of migrant farm or fishery workers enrolled in a private school in Mississippi.
+Title I-C, III-A and IV-B

+Though possible in theory, equitable services will be rare in these Title programs.

+I-C: There has only ever been one (1) known child of migrant farm or fishery workers enrolled in a private school in Mississippi.
 If a private school enrolls such a student, contact the Ombudsman and ask the LEA to alert the Mississippi Migrant Education Service Center (MMESC), so that the student can receive I-C services.
+The Consultation Checklist is designed to draw out this information.

-Title I-C, III-A and IV-B III-A: In LEAs that receive a III-A grant, any English Learner (EL) and/or Immigrant students enrolled in local private schools can receive III-A equitable services.
+Title I-C, III-A and IV-B

+III-A: In LEAs that receive a III-A grant, any English Learner (EL) and/or Immigrant students enrolled in local private schools can receive III-A equitable services.
 If so, qualifying private school ELs/Immigrants will receive proportional funding on a per-student basis, relative to the number of public school district ELs/Immigrants.

-Title I-C, III-A and IV-B IV-B: An LEA or other entity qualifying for a IV-B grant and establishing a 21st Century Community Learning Center program (often, an after-school program) must offer equitable participation to private school students, including the opportunity for individual students to qualify for first-tier spots, or otherwise attend as space permits if the private school elects to participate.
+Title I-C, III-A and IV-B

+IV-B: An LEA or other entity qualifying for a IV-B grant and establishing a 21st Century Community Learning Center program (often, an afterschool program) must offer equitable participation to private school students, including the opportunity for individual students to qualify for first-tier spots, or otherwise attend as space permits if the private school elects to participate.